 Exterior faux to mach existing white-wash barn wood

 Founded in 1927, Termini Brothers Bakery is a Philadelphia staple.
 Doubling down on the business old world charm, the third generation Termini Brothers called on Birdstudio to deliver the elegant look of hand lettered, 23k gold on glass for their second floor office renovation.

 In 1926 Italian immigrants Pio Bozzi and John Ganzi opened the first Palm restaurant in New York City.
 Located only a few blocks from the renowned comic publisher King Features, the popular restaurant attracted many famous cartoonists.

-In addition to commisioning large custom murals and illustrations for each new restaurant, the Palm entrusts Bird Studio to create Palm caricatures of their best clientele for the walls.
+Birdstudio has been an integral component to the Palm brand for over 20 years.
+In addition to commisioning large custom murals and illustrations for each new restaurant, the Palm has entrusted Bird Studio to create caricatures of their best clientele for the walls.

-Bird Studio conducted a four month plaster and art conservation project at the original store in 1995.
+Bird Studio also conducted an extensive plaster and art conservation project at the original store in 1995.

 Granum AI was given the task of modernizing Brandywine Realty's newest acquisition, the Atrium Building at 1900 Market street.

-The interior desig called for nine cantilevered meeting boxes to be positioned at intervals along the upper atrium walls overlooking an elegantly appointed common space below.
+The interior design called for nine cantilevered meeting boxes to be positioned at intervals along the upper atrium walls, overlooking an elegantly appointed common space.
 The original specks called for blackened steel cladding on the boxes but as construction progressed, a decision was made to source a less expensive material to complete this phase.

 Client specifications mandated the finish must be an absolute color match in all light conditions as well as moisture resistant, and resistant to regular UV exposure and temperature shifts.